Our firm

 5.4 The Securities Business

 In brief, the business model of the Securities Business is to assist clients with capital raising and secondary trading in securities.
 The former dominates in terms of revenue, while the latter dominates in terms of trading volume.
 In addition, the Securities Business provides M&A advice (advisory services relating to the acquisition and divestment of companies), fairness opinions, valuations, currency exchange and provision of investment recommendations and other forms for research products and services.
 The provision of investment services is a regulated activity, and the Securities Business is subject to supervision by the relevant Financial Supervisory Authorities for each office.
-Most of the business (in terms of turnover, result and number of employees) is based in Norway and Sweden.
+Most of the business (in terms of turnover, result, and number of employees) is based in Norway and Sweden.
 The client base is international, with clients operating in several different industries.

 As for brokerage services, research, and project finance, our overall assessment is that the risk for negatively affecting the promotion of fundamental human rights or decent working conditions is considered low.